DirectSQL/DirectSQL/README.md

 Execute SQL directly !

-This .NET Core library is very thin database framework on top of System.Data.
+This .NET library is very thin database framework on top of System.Data.
 In this library, you can use SQL directly without taking care for lifecycle of connection, transaction and so on.

 In many database framework, direct execution of SQL is more or less barriered from orthodox.